The heart of Apollo GraphOS

 Not recommended.
 A single GraphQL service hosted in your infrastructure with no router.

-Cloud supergraphs require an Apollo organization on the Serverless (Free) or Serverless plan.
+Cloud supergraphs require an Apollo organization on the Serverless (free or paid) or Dedicated plan.
 Learn more about plans.

 Cloud supergraphs are recommended for every organization that's getting started with GraphOS.
 For every variant of a cloud supergraph, GraphOS provisions and manages a router that acts as the variant's public endpoint.
 Application clients communicate with this endpoint instead of communicating directly with your GraphQL server(s):